-Recruitics is a B2B SaaS platform that helps companies that advertise jobs increase the ROI of their advertisements.
+Recruitics is a B2B SaaS platform used by companies that advertise jobs to increase ROI.

 UX Research Lead

 The main users of the Recruitics platform were our internal account managers who worked with clients to optimize their job advertising strategies.
 Clients have hundreds to thousands of jobs they are looking to fill.
 Those clients include corporations, staffing, agencies, and job boards.
 Account managers help answer questions such as:

 Which source yields the most applies for a job or set of jobs

 Previously, the main software they used was Insights.
 Insights tracked the jobs and generated data visualizations of account data such as the number of views, applies, and costs.
 Although the platform has served the clients well over the years, the technology struggled to keep up with user growth.
 Insights had usability issues such as: